-In this manifesto, Haley Erickson defends Demna Gvasalia’s misunderstood legacy at Balenciaga and affirms his radical appointment at Gucci.
-Through sharp cultural critique, personal insight, and detailed analysis of the Balenciaga by Demna exhibition, this essay argues that Demna’s provocative approach is not only innovative—it interrogates the very idea of innovation itself.
-Like Cristóbal Balenciaga, who designed for the realities of his time, Demna confronts the cultural conditions of ours: superficiality, meme culture, and the commodification of aesthetics.
-Tracing his thematic use of volume, readymade, trompe-l’œil, and upcycling, Erickson reveals how Demna mirrors society’s absurdities while reanimating Cristóbal Balenciaga’s spirit.
-The piece closes by forecasting how Demna’s disruptive vision is poised to revive Gucci, a house historically fueled by drama, reinvention, and bold creative leadership.
-For those who get it—this is fashion that dares to shape culture, not just reflect it.
+This piece defends Demna Gvasalia’s misunderstood legacy at Balenciaga and affirms his radical appointment at Gucci.
+Through cultural critique, personal insight, and a detailed analysis of the Balenciaga by Demna exhibition, this essay interrogates the very idea of innovation.
+Like Cristóbal Balenciaga, who designed for the realities of his time, Demna confronts the cultural conditions of ours.
+Tracing his thematic use of volume, readymade, trompe-l’œil, and upcycling, revealing how Demna mirrors society’s absurdities while reanimating Cristóbal Balenciaga’s spirit.
+The piece closes by forecasting how Demna’s vision is poised to revive Gucci.

 No. 7 delves into the intricate relationship between the luxury fashion industry and individual self-perception.
 The piece examines the rise of "quiet luxury" as a marketed reaction to previous ostentatious trends, and marketing tactics that lead individuals to conflate personal identity with consumption patterns.
 Furthermore, it discusses the illusion of individuality in a market-driven society, where personal style is often shaped by broader economic and social forces rather than genuine self-expression.

-Today marks exactly one year since I packed my life into two suitcases and moved from Minneapolis to France, seeking adventure, purpose, and growth.
-Navigating life abroad without knowing the language, confronting vulnerability, and embracing imperfections taught me invaluable lessons about resilience, acceptance, and self-discovery.
+Today marks exactly one year since I packed my life into two suitcases and moved from Minneapolis to France, seeking purpose and growth.
+Navigating life abroad without initially knowing the language, confronting vulnerability, and embracing imperfections taught me invaluable lessons about resilience, acceptance, and self-discovery.

 I reflect on my journey from addiction and self neglect towards a confusing spiritual awakening.